Who can contribute?

 - content which promotes violence.

 We reserve the right to decline submissions for reasons other than the ones mentioned above.
-Remember that the final decision concerning the acceptance of member contributions lies within the responsibility of the Content & Communications Department.
+The final decision concerning the acceptance of member contributions lies within the responsibility of the Content & Communications Department.

-Please understand that we do not include links to businesses or personal blogs in our articles (including the author bio).
-If you want to become an advertising partner instead, please contact email@example.com.
+Please note that we don’t include links to businesses or personal blogs in our articles (including the author bio).
+If you want to become an advertising partner instead, please contact firstname.lastname@example.org.

-If you have an idea for an article which you think could be of interest to InterNations, feel free to contact firstname.lastname@example.org.
+If you have an idea for an article which is suitable for the InterNations Magazine and could be of interest to InterNations members, feel free to contact us at email@example.com.

 What happens next?

-A member of the Editorial Office Team will proofread your article.
-If anything is unclear, major changes are necessary, or your article has been declined, we will get in touch with you.
-If everything is alright, we will notify you as soon as your article has been published.
+A member of the Content & Communications Department will proofread your article.
+If anything is unclear, major changes are necessary, or your article has been declined, we’ll get in touch with you.
+If everything is alright, you’ll hear from us as soon as your article has been published.

-In return, you will receive 1 free month of Albatross Membership on www.internations.org.
+In return, you’ll receive one free month of InterNations Albatross Membership.